A contribution to the understanding

 the motive to make jihad

 against the infidels whose society stifles the life force.
 Hatred, like sulphuric acid, corrodes the soul.
 Society must be destroyed to achieve renewal.
 Life weariness has as consequence that the Islamist makes common cause with the Red and Brown neurotics.
 The conservative ideal of the simple life in a well-ordered society seems impossible to achieve in so far as personal creativity is lacking among the many.
 There emerges a demand for ritual that makes permanent death and renewal among the outer course of events.
-In the intelligent film, Revolutionary Road, the waxing of Thanatos has as consequence that the film ends in tragedy.
+In the intelligent film Revolutionary Road

 Notes and references